Enhedron/ldjson-utils/README.md

     ldjson-filter EXPRESSION [FILE]...

-Filter line delimited json.
+Filter line delimited json like grep.
 EXPRESSION is a python expression that evaluates to a bool.
 If EXPRESSION evaluates to True on a given line, the line is output on stdout.
 The expression is provided with a variable called `doc` for each line, which is the result of `json.loads(line)`.

 ### Examples